 Missing Mom: A few NBC episodes deal with Punky's desire to find her recalcitrant mother.
 In the animated episode "Punky The Heiress," she suddenly has an aunt and uncle—servants for the Chester Henderson estate—who use her to impersonate Chester's granddaughter and embezzle the kid's inheritance, all under the guise that they've located Punky's mother.

 Not Allowed to Grow Up: Soleil Moon Frye, for a while.
-By the show's last season (in syndication) the producers gave up on that, and finally acknowledged that Punky needed to buy her first bra (the episode "Metamorphosis").
+By the show's third season (in syndication) the producers gave up on that, and finally acknowledged that Punky needed to buy her first bra (the episode "Metamorphosis"; November 12, 1987).

 The Family Channel refused to screen this episode when they replayed the series in the mid 90s.